HungQuan/CourseRegistration_CRUD_weblab5/README.md

 # CourseRegistration_CRUD_weblab5
 This is a small project for Course Registration I did for Web Development App

-To run this projec there are a few things you need to to check:
+To run this project there are a few things you need to to check:

 1) Check if you are running the project on Netbeans and you have installed Tomcat Apache.